cosmos/sdk-tutorials/authz-module/index.md

 ## Key Setup

-Create a couple test keys.
-You will use the `--recover` option so that the addresses used within the example commands below are consistent.
+Create a couple of test keys.
+Use the `--recover` option so that the addresses used in the following example commands are consistent.

 Add a key for Alice:
 ```